SamuraisEpic/SamuraisEpic/README.md

-- Hi, I’m @SamuraisEpic
+- yo, i’m @SamuraisEpic
-- i'm an avid supporter of software parroting
+- i'm an avid supporter of free software (no matter the cost)
-- I’m interested in games, Linux, and some other stuff
+- i’m interested in FPS games, Linux, and some other stuff
-- Currently, i'm learning python, and hope to do some c++ soon.
+- currently, i'm learning python, and hope to do some c# soon.
-- You can reach me on discord (@SamuraisEpic#7339), on reddit (linked), or of you feel like it, on steam (also linked) or xbox live (@SamuraisEpic).
+- you can reach me on discord (@samuraisepic), or if you feel like it, on steam (also linked) or xbox live (@SamuraisEpic).
+- thanks for stopping by

 <!---
 SamuraisEpic/SamuraisEpic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.